mtremsal/fly-machines-proxy-demo/README.md

 end
 ```

 Unfortunately, this approach doesn't fully work.
-Blink and you might miss it: the flag turns to NRT (🇯🇵) briefly then back to EWR (🇺🇸).
+Blink and you might miss it: the flag turns to NRT 🇯🇵 briefly then back to EWR 🇺🇸.
 While the initial static call gets redirected to the NRT region as expected, the LiveView's websocket handshake doesn't.
 Why is that?

 ![demo2](./docs/assets/20220921_demo_2.gif)

 See [this thread](https://elixirforum.com/t/how-to-intercept-http-messages-generated-by-endpoints-socket-macro-with-a-plug/50377) for details.
 While nearly all steps in our connection plumbing (`Endpoint > Router > Controller`) are made of successive `Plug`s, mounting the websocket is handled slightly differently.
 The details are in the docs for [`Phoenix.Endpoint`](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#socket/3) and specifically the `socket` macro.
 The macro captures the websocket HTTP handshake, and thus doesn't let our custom `Plug` act on it downstream.

 The lesson here is to pick a framework that lets you customize calls within the handshake to insert response headers.
 Node's `socket.io` should be able to handle this for example.
-But we're getting a log from Phoenix here, so let's deactivate our custom Plug and try to handle the routing logic outside of Phoenix.
+But we're getting a lot of free features from Phoenix here, so let's deactivate our custom Plug and try to handle the routing logic outside the app.
 Let's partner with Caddy.

 ![caddy](./docs/assets/golf_caddy.gif)